htesgaard/vagrant-ansible-atomic-cluster/README.md

 ```

 ##ssh pki authentication
-An example showing how the nodes can be accessed directly without authentication because 'contol' box public key is
+An example showing how the _boxs can be accessed directly without authentication because _contol_ box public key is
-included in `.ssh/authorized_keys` on all the other nodes.
+included in `.ssh/authorized_keys` on all the other _boxs.

-From the 'control' box 'minion1' can be accessed directly without entering any passwords using the command: `ssh minion1`.
+From the _control_ box _minion1_ can be accessed directly without entering any passwords using the command: `ssh minion1`.

 Detailed example:
 ```bash